 This guide follows on where ‘Python Like A Pro: Installing Python’ left off.
 To complete it, you’ll need the

 pyenv tool installed on your system and Python 3.8.5 and Python 2.7.18, both installed using the

 pyenv install command as discussed in that earlier guide.

 Check you have Pyenv and the Python versions required using the following command:

 If successful, you’ll see output similar to that below, confirming that

 pyenv is working and that Python 3.8.5 and 2.7.18 are available.
 If not successful, go back to the earlier guide.

 Finally, if you’d prefer to watch a video on this guide, scroll down to the bottom of the page and hit ‘play.’

 Managing Python Project Dependencies

-As a rule of thumb, it’s best if each Python project you work on has its own set of dependencies, both on the version of Python it needs, but also on any dependencies you install via pip.
+As a guideline, it’s best if each Python project you work on has its own set of dependencies, both on the version of Python it needs, but also on any dependencies you install via pip.
 This model is especially true if your work involves tens or even hundreds of Python projects — like a microservices project.